nathanpc/Android-Scripts/README.md

 ####It is required that developers abide by this set of guidelines, in order to ensure consistency throughout the repository.

+* Scripts and all associated files should be in a folder named after the script itself in the root of the repository.

 * All scripts should include a read me file explaining there functions and instructions of use.
 _Markdown format preferred.
 See [this](http://github.github.com/github-flavored-markdown/) for details on markdown_